-11. Bus shelters
+11. Stop amenities and bus shelters

-Bus shelters should be installed based on ridership, in order to benefit the largest number of riders.
-Special consideration may be given to areas where high numbers of transfers are expected, where waiting times for riders may be longer, or where stops are close to facilities such as schools, medical centers, or senior centers.
-Other considerations include the physical constraints of bus stop sites, preferences of adjacent property owners, and construction costs.
+Bus stop amenities should be installed based on ridership, in order to benefit the largest number of riders.
+Bus stop amenities include such things as bus shelters, seating, waste receptacles, lighting, and information signs, maps, and schedules.
+In addition to ridership, special consideration may be given to areas where:

+- high numbers of transfers are expected - waiting times for riders may be longer - stops are close to facilities such as schools, medical centers, or senior centers. - the physical constraints of bus stop sites, preferences of adjacent property owners, and construction costs could require variance from standards.